Your Favorites: an Ice Breaker to Use With Any Topic

 - Divide the meeting participants into groups of four or five people by having them number off.
 (You do this because people generally begin a meeting by sitting with the people that they already know best - even when you ask them to sit with people they don't work with every day.)

 - Tell the newly formed groups that their assignment is to identify and share their favorite (insert object).
-I have used favorite trees, actors, ice cream, vacation destination, animal, book, movie, city in the U.S, city in the world, and favorite dinner with success with groups.
+Such as favorite trees, actors, ice cream, vacation destination, animal, book, movie, city in the U.S, city in the world, and favorite dinner with success with groups.

 If your goal is to stay more work focused, you can ask participants to identify their favorite work activity, their favorite spot to sit in the company, something that they get to do every day that they love, or their favorite, most important, current goal.
 Use your imagination and be creative.
 Ideas for the identification of favorites will come to you.